pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 #### 6. Discuss the different types of ERP architectures.

+* 3 Tier / [Web Services] architecture
+    * Model (Data Tier)
+    * Controller (Business Logic Tier)
+    * [API / Delivery Tier] → sometimes needed to support diverse client types *4th tier*
+    * View (Presentation)

+Older versions are the monolithic approach or client-server architectures.

 #### 7. List benefits and limitations of one ERP architecture.

+The 4-tier architecture offers increased flexibility to support diverse types of devices.
+This approach is also often called API-first, because the core enablement for supporting new devices lies in the reuse and extension of the published API endpoints.
+While most 3tier architectures tried to support several PCs and maybe different browser types, the 4 tier architecture tries to support all sorts of devices, independent of screen size & existence and human involvement.

 #### 8. What is service-oriented architecture and how is it different from Web services architecture?

+SOA is an architectural concept describing the combination of different service providers to create composite functions and applications.
+A typical SOA architecture usually also has a register which all service providers use to publish their services and consumers use to find the providers they require to solve their problems.
+Web services are actual technical implementations.
+Web services can be service providers in a SOA.
+SOA is a concept, webservices are a more concrete implementation concept.

 #### 9. What are the key benefits and limitations of systems integration?

+**Duplicate**

 #### 10. What is the role of management in designing enterprise systems integration?

+Filter hyped technologies from useful ones.
+The architecture doesn't only influence the IT side of a business but also the organisation structure and the employees.

 #### 12. Briefly discuss the key phases of the SDLC methodology.

+Classic: Analysis, Planning, Implementation, Testing, Rollout

+This approach (also called waterfall model) includes first analysing the system environment, the requirements, the technology at hand, ... .
+Aftwards a system structure is designed, with descriptions for modules, their tasks and how they solve their problems.
+These modules are then implemented and tested.
+Once all modules work together as they're supposed to, the system is rolled out.
+This can also be a closed loop in which the rollout is followed by a continous maintenance, reanalyse, redesign, ... process.

 #### 13. Discuss the alternate approaches of SDLC and the benefits of these alternatives.

+An alternative is **rapid prototyping**.
+Here a very primitive prototyp is developed to explore technical possibilities, development velocity of the teams who are responsible for the development and discover possible problems and limitations.
+The system is quickly demonstrated to the users who give feedback.
+This is reincorporated and presented again.
+In the end the prototype can either be discarded or reused to be developed into the later full blown system.

+**End User Development**: End users are trained to be able to part take or completely develop the system by themselves.
+While the later option is rather unrealistic, the former makes sense, since a few of the users become part of the development team and lead the team towards the actual user requirements to ensure the appropriateness of the developments.

+**Agile Development**: Small Teams, rapid feedback, iterative, always adding more functionality, finding requirements "on the fly"

 #### 14. Compare and contrast the three major ERP implementation categories.

+* **Comprehensive**: Adapt system processes heavily to fit actual processes present in the company.
+Causes high implementation costs. "*Make the system fit the company*"

+* **Middle-of-the-road**: Change some pre-defined processes to fit the ones which the organisations believes gives them a competitive advantage.
+Adopt other best-practices, which seem more rational to adopt rather than reimplement. *Most common middle-ground*

+* **Vanilla**: Completely change the business structure to fit all the best practices provided by the ERP system. *This can cause the organization to become a default type business with little room for being above average.
+However this leads to a structure that can easily be merged into larger companies making the organization attractive for M&As.*

 #### 15. What is ERP implementation methodology?
 Give examples.

+The differentiation is made again between **traditional** (similar to waterfall) and **rapid** (similar to agile) life cycles.
+Traditional life cycles require step-by-step sequential development, involving milestones and formal reviews.
+The rapid life-cycle empowers teams and employees to make decisions themselves to keep progress velocity up.

 #### 16. List the major tasks in the scope and commitment phase of the ERP life cycle.